The Maori People Haka: A Cultural Legacy of Strength & Pride

 The All Blacks’ haka, Ka Mate, was composed in the 19th century by a Māori warrior, Te Rauparaha, to celebrate his escape from a rival tribe.
 The team’s performance has become an iconic symbol of New Zealand’s national pride and cultural identity.
 It is often imitated and respected by other teams around the world.

-All Blacks During The Haka Of The Rugby World Cup Match Argentina Vs New Zealand All Blacks In Paris On October 14 2023 - Maori People Haka
+All Blacks during the haka of the Rugby World Cup match Argentina VS New Zealand All Blacks in Paris on October 14 2023 - Maori people haka

 1. The Haka’s Global Impact and Contemporary Adaptations